The Duncan United Church Social Justice and Outreach Team is guided by the values and philosophy of Micah 6:8 –

 · Our latest focus has been connecting with the elders of the Cowichan Tribes and learning about their ways through the Cowichan 101 program held here at the church facilitated by Social Planning Cowichan.

-Each month on the second Sunday in Heritage Hall we serve a warm nutritious meal to approximately 100 people in our community.
+Each month on the third Sunday in Heritage Hall we serve a warm nutritious meal to approximately 100 people in our community.
 This dinner began over 17 years ago and is a huge support to those who struggle.
 Volunteers, prepare cook and serve the meal.
 It is a wonderful outreach to folks and gives us all a sense of community.

 Meals on the Ground